 There is good reason to expect that simply seeing the faces of partners will affect play.
-Bohnet and Frey (1999a,b) find that visual identification increases cooperation in one-shot Prisoner's Dilemma and Dictator games, and Burnham (2003) reports that giving more than doubles in Dictator games when at least one of the partners sees the other's photograph.
-Scharlemann, Eckel, Kacelnik, and Wilson (2001) see slightly more cooperation when subjects are faced with a photograph of smiling bargaining partners, and Eckel and Wilson (2006) find subjects are more trusting when they see their partner.
+Bohnet and Frey (1999a, 1999b) find that visual identification increases cooperation in one-shot Prisoner's Dilemma and Dictator games, and Burnham (2003) reports that giving more than doubles in Dictator games when at least one of the partners sees the other's photograph.
+Scharleman, Eckel, Kacelnik, and Wilson (2001) see slightly more cooperation when subjects are faced with a photograph of smiling bargaining partners, and Wilson and Eckel (2006) find subjects are more trusting when they see their partner.
 Solnick and Schweitzer (1999) report a significant effect of attractiveness on offers received and responses made in ultimatum bargaining games.

 Gender also has been shown to have an important effect on behavior and payoffs.
 Eckel and Grossman (1998) find groups of women to be more generous than groups of men in Dictator games, while Andreoni and Vesterlund (2001) find women more equalitarian than men in Dictator Games.
 Buchan, Croson, and Solnick (2003) report that women are less trusting but more trustworthy than men in an investment game.
-Gneezy, Niederle, and Rustichini (2003) find women to be more productive in competitive-pay environments when in same-sex groups, rather than mixed-sex groups.2 Mobius and Rosenblat (2006) use a labor market experiment to decompose the beauty premium.
+Gneezy, Niederle, and Rustichini (2003) find women to be more productive in competitive-pay environments when in same-sex groups, rather than mixed-sex groups.
+Mobius and Rosenblat (2006) use a labor market experiment to decompose the beauty premium.
+Castillo, Petrie, and Torero (2007) find that attractive people are more likely to be chosen as group members.

 There is also experimental evidence from the sociology and psychology literature that beauty carries a premium.
-In Prisoner's Dilemma games, people are more cooperative with attractive partners (Mulford, Orbell, Shatto, and Stockard, 1998).
-Indeed, in a comprehensive review of the literature on beauty, Langlois, Klakanis, Rubenstein, Larson, Hallam and Smoot (2000) find that attractive people are not only judged and treated more favorably but they also behave differently.
+In Prisoner's Dilemma games, people are more cooperative with attractive partners (Mulford, Orbell, Shatto, & Stockard, 1998).
+Indeed, in a comprehensive review of the literature on beauty, Langlois et al. (2000) find that attractive people are not only judged and treated more favorably but they also behave differently.

 Finally, simply knowing what each other player has chosen can also have an impact.
 For instance, Andreoni and Petrie (2004) find that cooperation is highest when actions can be linked to the actor.
 Sell and Wilson (1991) also find positive effects when information is available.
 But, information may also help adjust judgements.
-Social expectancy theory predicts that if people have different expectations of how, for instance, attractive and unattractive others will behave, then they may have totally different reactions to the same observed behavior depending on which person they are facing (Darley and Fazio, 1980; Zebrowitz, 1997).
+Social expectancy theory predicts that if people have different expectations of how, for instance, attractive and unattractive others will behave, then they may have totally different reactions to the same observed behavior depending on which person they are facing (Darley & Fazio, 1980; Zebrowitz, 1997).
 Furthermore, psychologists suggest that people come to the table with prejudices and stereotypes.
 However, after meeting someone and gaining more information, these prejudices are often revised or washed away (Devine, 1989).
 Related to this are issues of similarity and familiarity.
-People tend to favor those similar to themselves (McPherson, Smith-Lovin and Cook, 2001), and working with familiar others can reduce transaction costs, as familiarity can enhance trust (Glaeser, Laibson, Scheinkman, and Soutter, 2000).
+People tend to favor those similar to themselves (McPherson, Smith-Lovin, & Cook, 2001), and working with familiar others can reduce transaction costs, as familiarity can enhance trust (Glaeser, Laibson, Scheinkman, & Soutter, 2000).